 Where it began

-Returning to vinyl’s conception takes us to the creation of the phonautograph by Édouard-Léon Scott in 1857.
+Vinyl records conception takes us to the creation of the phonautograph by Édouard-Léon Scott in 1857.
 While Scott’s invention recorded sound in the form of visual wavelengths and frequencies, there is no evidence to suggest he used the information to reproduce the sound.

-In 1925 recording technology was advanced by Western Electric, whose engineers established the capturing of sound with a microphone and using vacuum tubes as an amplifier.
+In 1925 recording technology was advanced by Western Electric, whose engineers established the capturing of sound with a microphone and began using vacuum tubes as an amplifier.

 Materials and size

-As discs took over, different sizes were created to adapt longer playing times.
+As discs took over, different sizes were created to adapt to longer playing times.
 In 1901 the 10” disc was introduced, which allowed three to four minutes of playing time, compared to the cylinder’s two minutes.
 In 1903 the 12” disc was introduced.

 During the Second World War, US Armed Forces produced large amounts of 12” 78 rpm ‘V-Discs’ for troops overseas.
-These were made largely of vinyl, as a more durable and flexible equivalent to shellac.
+These were mainly made of vinyl, as a more durable and flexible equivalent to shellac.

 Cassettes and CDs